ogbigboss/the-unfulfilled-and-the-unaware/the book/1 - intro.md

 >
 > ― Michel Foucault, _The Order of Things: An Archaeology of the Human Sciences_

+> "You are not responsible for anyone's distorted perception of you"
+>
+> ― Maya Angelou

+> "Although madness in men is not the same as that in women: men use it against others; women turn it in on themselves."
+>
+> ― Victoria Mas, _The Mad Women's Ball_

+> "...the very commonness of common sense makes it unlikely to have any appeal to the anointed.
+How can they be wiser and nobler than everyone else while agreeing with everyone else?”
+>
+> ― Thomas Sowell, _The Vision of the Anointed: Self-Congratulation as a Basis for Social Policy_

+> "A mind all logic is like a knife all blade.
+It makes the hand bleed that uses it."
+>
+>  – Rabindranath Tagore

 > Much Madness is divinest Sense -<br />
 > To a discerning Eye -<br />
 > Much Sense - the starkest Madness -<br />